heptarch/heptarch.github.io/assets/reality.md

 layout: post
 ---

-*A short address given at Quantum Leaps 2020, a STEAM-oriented conference for Vancouver high school students.*
+*A talk given at Quantum Leaps 2020, a STEAM-oriented conference for high school students in BC.*

 ## Counternarratives for young scientists
 ---